Mohamed1419/GA-Project-1-JavaScript/readme.md

 thinking of all the aspects that dont manifest upon loading up
 - gun firing
+    - projectile needs to be loaded in when spacebar pressed, invoke spawnProjectile function which spawns projectile based on the position of the spaceship and then use a setinterval to move the projectile independant of the spaceship position
+    - upon contact with cell containing an enemy despawn enemy, despawn projectile, update score, and update projectile position
+        - in order for game tto recognise contact with enemy, every interval needs to check upon enemypositions via a loop
 - movements of space ship
 - movement of invaders
 - score tracker update